evernat/jdbcDatasourceVsMailSession/README.md

 Could it be fixed by loading the javamail driver from WEB-INF/lib?

 Or could the latest javamail driver be added in the Tomcat's lib directory?
-(There are not many questions for which javamail to use anyway.)
+(There are not many questions for which javamail to use anyway and it would make things easier.)